JJWallis/rsvp-app/README.md

 -  Enter a guests name & create a new response card based on their input
 -  Toggle the visibility of guests that have not yet responded
 -  Confirm whether individual guests have responded
--  Update the details of guests who have responded
+-  Update the name of guests who have responded
 -  Remove guests from the list who no longer wish to attend

 ### Screenshot